-NQF #0514 MRI Lumbar Spine for Low Back Pain (Centers for Medicare & Medicaid Services): Not Recommended
+NQF #0514 MRI Lumbar Spine for Low Back Pain (Centers for Medicare & Medicaid Services): Deferred

 Description: This measure calculates the percentage of MRI of the lumbar spine studies with a diagnosis of low back pain on the imaging claim, and for which the patient did not have prior claims-based evidence of antecedent conservative therapy.
-Measure Type: Efficiency; Level of Analysis: Facility, Population : National, Population : State; Setting of Care: Ambulatory Care : Clinician Office/Clinic: Hospital/Acute Care Facility: Imaging Facility; Data Source: Administrative Claims
+Measure Type: Efficiency; Level of Analysis: Facility, Population: National, Population: State; Setting of Care: Ambulatory Care: Clinician Office/Clinic: Hospital/Acute Care Facility: Imaging Facility; Data Source: Administrative Claims

 This measure was originally endorsed in 2008 and is used for public reporting and quality improvement programs.
-Although the Committee agreed the measure met the Importance criterion, the Committee questioned why there is very little improvement in performance reported on the measure between 2007 and 2011.
-The Committee also noted challenges to the Scientific Acceptability criterion.
-These challenges included insufficient exclusions for a history of previous back surgery, exclusions in conflict with guidelines provided in the evidence and dependence on the accuracy of claims to assess if antecedent conservative therapies were pursued.
+Although the Committee agreed the measure met the importance criterion, they questioned the lack of improvement in performance reported on the measure between 2007 and 2011.
+The Committee also noted concerns with the measure's scientific acceptability.
+These concerns included insufficient exclusions for a history of previous back surgery, exclusions in conflict with guidelines provided in the evidence and dependence on the accuracy of claims to assess if antecedent conservative therapies were pursued.
 The Committee gave the validity criterion a low rating and the measure did not pass scientific acceptability.